jaxwong/tp/docs/UserGuide.md

 ### Linking an event: `link-event`

-Links a given contact (by index based on displayed list) to an event (by alias)
+Links a given contact (by index based on displayed list) to an event (by alias).

 <div markdown="block" class="alert alert-info">
-❗Each contact can only link to **one** specific event
+❗Each contact can only link to **one** specific event.

-❗Linking an event to a contact that already has an event linked, will just update and replace it
+❗Linking an event to a contact that already has an event linked, will just update and replace it.
 </div>

 Format: `link-event INDEX [MORE_INDEXES] ea/EVENT_ALIAS`